Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 > > license: "with-permission"
 > > ```

-The man pictured on the bright card is the poet <span class="noun" lang="ja-Latn">Ono no Michikaze</span> (<span lang="ja">小野道風</span>), who is considered to be one of the founders of Japanese calligraphy.
-The jumping frog re&shy;calls an episode in his life: he had failed seven times to achieve a promotion and was considering abandoning his attempts.
+The scene shown on the Bright card depicts a famous Japanese parable: the man is the poet <span class="noun" lang="ja-Latn">Ono no Michikaze</span> (<span lang="ja">小野道風</span>), considered to be one of the founders of Japanese calligraphy.
+After seven repeated failures to achieve a promotion, <span class="noun" lang="ja-Latn">Michikaze</span> was considering abandoning his attempts.
 One day, walking beside a stream, he saw a frog attempting to jump onto a willow branch.
 Seven times it jumped, and seven times it failed.
-On the eighth attempt, the frog reached the branch successfully. <span class="noun" lang="ja-Latn">Michikaze</span> was thus inspired to persevere with his attempts.[@AnimalInFarEasternArt pp. 86–7]
+On the eighth attempt, the frog reached the branch successfully. <span class="noun" lang="ja-Latn">Michikaze</span> was thus inspired to persevere with his attempts.[@AnimalInFarEasternArt pp. 86–7][^bruce]

+[^bruce]: In Scottish folklore, the similar story of [Robert the Bruce](https://en.wikipedia.org/wiki/Robert_the_Bruce) seeing a spider attempting to weave a web relates the same moral lesson.

 On older decks, a different “rain man” is pictured.
 On these cards, the man is running in the rain with the umbrella closed around his head.
 This feature is